synapselxy/synapselxy/README.md

 - 👋 Hi, I’m @synapselxy
-- 👀 I’m interested in SDE
+- 👀 I’m interested in SOTA technologies.
-- 🌱 I’m currently learning CV and Soft Engineering.
+- 🌱 I’m currently learning Computer Science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ：my email_address is synapse99ok@gmail.com